“True philosophy entails relearning to see the world anew.”

 Minds and Machines (PHIL 250) – Summer 2023, In Person.

 A survey of dominant theories of the conscious mind, ranging from substance dualism, logical behaviourism, brain reductionism, computational functionalism, property dualism, epiphenomenalism, eliminative materialism, enactivism, and phenomenological philosophy of mind.
-Moreover,… read more
+Moreover, it assessed how adopting each of the above theories influences how we think about the possibility of artificial consciousness and how we assess the prospects of a scientific explanation of conscious experience. read more

 At Camosun College: